Oakwood Lakes State Park

 Oakwood Lakes State Park is a South Dakota state park in Brookings County, South Dakota in the United States.
-The park is open for year-round recreation including camping, swimming, fishing, hiking and boating on Johnson Lake and Lake Tetonkaha.
-There are 136 campsites and 6 cabins.
-The visitor center features an archaeology display of items found in the area.
-Other activities include a boat ramp, canoe and kayak rentals, horse camp sites and cross-country skiing.
+The park is open year-round for camping, swimming, fishing, hiking, and boating on Johnson Lake and Lake Tetonkaha as well as canoe and kayak rentals, horse camp sites and cross-country skiing.

+History

+Oakwood Lakes was among three parks established in 1945 when the South Dakota Legislature created the statewide park system.
+The other two parks added to the system were Hartford Beach State Park and Lake Herman State Park.
+Prior to that, Custer State Park, which opened in 1919, was the only park managed by the state.